Geert Wilders: Political career

 In the parliamentary elections on 9 June 2010, the PVV increased its number of seats from 9 to 24 (out of 150), getting 15.5% of the vote.
 This made the PVV the third party in size.
 With a fragmented parliament, at least three parties were required for an absolute majority.
 A coalition of VVD and Christian Democratic Appeal (CDA) was negotiated with parliamentary support by the PVV.
-The PVV did not become part of the government formed by VVD and CDA but actively participated in the negotiations and thus policy decisions and – as part of the outcome agreed that they would not support any motion to dismiss ministers concerning topics listed in a so-called "support agreement" – much like the Danish model where the Danish People's Party plays a similar role.
-The very fact of the participation of Wilders' party in these negotiations caused fierce discussions in political circles.
+The PVV did not become part of the government formed by VVD and CDA but actively participated in the negotiations and thus policy decisions and – as part of the outcome agreed that they would not support any motion to dismiss ministers concerning topics listed in a so-called "support agreement" – much like the Danish model where the Danish People's Party had played a similar role.

 On 21 April 2012, Wilders withdrew his support from the Rutte cabinet because of new austerity measures that were about to be taken.
 Commenting on his withdrawal Wilders blamed the "European dictates" pointing to the 3% rule on budget deficit for European countries although his party had supported these rules earlier on.
 The cabinet blamed Wilders for what they call his "lack of political will" and "political cowardice" in regards to addressing the economic woes of the Netherlands.
 Wilders' withdrawal from the negotiations led to new elections in September.
 Wilders and the PVV ran on a campaign to have the Netherlands withdraw from the European Union and for a return to the guilder.
 The PVV won 10.1% of the vote and 15 seats in parliament, a loss of 9 seats.